MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

   This case is recommended when:

   - the MicroEJ Platform is used to build one MicroEJ Application on top of one BSP.
-  - the Application and BSP are slightly coupled, thus making a change in the BSP just require to rebuild the firmware.
+  - the Application and BSP are slightly coupled, thus making a change in the BSP just require to build the firmware again.

 - Case 3: Full BSP connection

-  The MicroEJ Platform includes its BSP.
+  The MicroEJ Platform includes the BSP.

-  BSP connection is configured when building MicroEJ Platform options (options with relative paths within the Platform and the BSP), No BSP path need to be configured when building the MicroEJ Application.
+  BSP connection is configured when building MicroEJ Platform (relative locations within the BSP), as well as the BSP root location (absolute directory).
+  No BSP connection configuration is required when building the MicroEJ Application.

   .. figure:: images/bsp-connection-cases-full.png
      :alt: MicroEJ Platform with full BSP connection